 STUFF Rating: 4.94

-Steve Nebraska was left off the nastiest pitcher list, and that was a glaring omission; the Brendan Fraser lookalike actually has the best “Stuff” on this list among pitchers who made it to the “major leagues.”
+Steve Nebraska was left off the nastiest pitcher list, which was a glaring omission; the Brendan Fraser lookalike actually has the best “Stuff” on this list among pitchers who made it to the “major leagues.”
 The only person who finished with a higher rating at all was the mercurial Sidd Finch, who disappeared from the public eye a mere week after popping onto the scene on April 1, 1985, never reaching The Show (in his original iteration).

 It’s hard to believe that someone as good on both sides of the ball as Nebraska could be toiling away, unnoticed in Mexico (where they oddly play the US National Anthem), but there he was.
 When he finally makes it stateside, Nebraska blows away Keith Hernandez in a tryout with his big time fastball (estimated at averaging 106 mph).
 Nebraska tops out at 109 in front of the scouts, which is only three mph faster than Aroldis Chapman has thrown, but his fastball sends the catcher flying.
 That suggests that not only does Nebraska throw record-breaking fastballs, they’re clearly also very heavy.
 If anybody was ever actually able to make contact, he’d probably generate a lot of groundballs.

 Despite some concerns over his mental health, which leads to the hurler standing on top of the stadium right before his major league debut, Nebraska is a top shelf arm.
 He begins his career with a start in Game 1 of the World Series against the St Louis Cardinals and rewards that odd, somehow contractually-obligated faith with the greatest pitched game in the history of baseball.
 Armed with his all-World heater and 80 grade command and control, not only does Nebraska throw the second perfect game in World Series play (move over, Don Larsen!), but he manages to strike out all 27 hitters on the minimum 81 pitches.
 He even caps things off in style, hitting 112 mph on his final pitch of the game and once again knocking over his catcher (as well as the umpire).

 Two other things stand out from this film: